david-boles/bicubic-interpolate/README.md

   Currently this project includes no automated testing and hasn't even been rigorously tested manually.
 I'm using it for my own project so major problems should get fixed quickly but subtle issues might be missed.
 Contributions welcome!
 - ## Performance
   This library is semi-optimized for my needs (doing lots of interpolation over a large grid) and its caching might actually slow down other applications (e.g. scaling images down).
+- ## Only Bicubic
+  Only bicubic interpolation (as opposed to ncubic or other interpolation methods) is currently supported.
+I'd be happy for this project to extend beyond its current scope if someone want to contribute more algorithms.